How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Related Work

 \subsection{Modelling Label Dependency in GNNs}

-Prior to the recent advent of GNNs a number of works had attempted to include label dependencies using various heuristics.
-Label propagation is such an early attempt where a cost function balances the penalty for predicting the wrong labels with the requirement that node labels should vary smoothly \cite{zhou2003learning, zhu2005semi}.
+Prior to the recent advent of GNNs a number of works have attempted to include label dependencies using various heuristics.
+Label propagation is such an early attempt where a cost function balances the penalty for predicting the wrong labels with the requirement that node labels should vary smoothly \citep{zhou2003learning,zhu2005semi}.

 Dataset specific methods have also been proposed.
 As far as classifying Wikipedia articles is concerned, authors in \cite{viard2020classifying} use a simple GNN whose weights are empirically adjusted depending on the similarity of the labels of neighboring nodes.
-Although these approaches had some empirical success \cite{huang2020combining}, the lack of a sound probabilistic foundation makes it difficult to analyze why they fail or succeed.
+Although these approaches had some empirical success \citep{huang2020combining}, the lack of a sound probabilistic foundation makes it difficult to analyze why they fail or succeed.
 In particular they do not clearly distinguish the contributions of the node features, the graph structure and the label correlations to the prediction accuracy.
-In our work we decided to avoid using topological node features like node degree, betweenness or assortativity \cite{newman2003mixing,blondel2008fast,newman2005measure} to make this distinction clearer.
+For this reason we decided to avoid using topological node features like node degree, betweenness or assortativity \citep{newman2003mixing,newman2005measure,blondel2008fast} in our work to make this distinction clearer.